-Alongside this plan a Strategic Commissioning Implementation Plan (SCIP) is being developed and will be presented to the Orkney IJB for approval.
-The approved

-Medium-Term Financial Plan details the needs analysis of how we currently spend our money and proposed changes in how services are delivered.
+Alongside this plan a Strategic Commissioning Implementation Plan (SCIP) is being developed and will be presented to the Orkney IJB for approval by December 2020.
+The Medium-Term Financial Plan which was approved in June 2019 details the needs analysis of how we currently spend our money and proposed changes in how services are delivered.